Pogayo/Microsoft-Azure-Machine-Learning-Challenge/L2-Intro to Machine Learning/Ch2- What is Machine Learning.md

 5. In traditional programming, the inputs of hard-coded rules and data are used to arrive at the output of answers, but in machine learning the approach is quite different.
 Mark all of the options below that are true statements about machine learning.

 - [x] Data is an input to train an algorithm
-- [x] Historical answers are an input to train an algorith
+- [x] Historical answers are an input to train an algorithm
 - [ ] Rules are explicitly programmed
 - [x] Rules are the output learned by the algorithm